true-async/php-true-async-rfc/index.md

 1. If the coroutine is awaited using the `await` operator, the exception is propagated to the awaiting points.
 If multiple points are awaiting, each will receive the exception.
-2. The exception is passed to the `CoroutineScope`.
+2. The exception is passed to the `Scope`.
-3. If the `CoroutineScope` has an exception handler defined, it will be invoked.
+3. If the `Scope` has an exception handler defined, it will be invoked.
-4. If the `CoroutineScope` does not have an exception handler, the `cancel()` method is called, canceling all coroutines in this scope from top to bottom in the hierarchy, including all child scopes.
+4. If the `Scope` does not have an exception handler, the `cancel()` method is called, canceling all coroutines in this scope from top to bottom in the hierarchy, including all child scopes.
-5. If the `CoroutineScope` has responsibility points, i.e., the construction `await $scope`, all responsibility points receive the exception.
+5. If the `Scope` has responsibility points, i.e., the construction `await $scope`, all responsibility points receive the exception.
 6. Otherwise, the exception is passed to the parent scope if it is defined.
 7. If there is no parent scope, the exception falls into `globalScope`,